Check out your checkout! (see what I did there? ;).

 Recently started your store and failing to seal your transactions?

-Trying to scale the growth of your store but seeing poor conversion rates?
+Trying to scale growth but seeing poor conversion rates?

 Your checkout process might be the problem.
-Sellers focus heavily on a unique storefront, branding, and offers but forget to give proper attention to checkout.
+Store owners focus heavily on a unique storefront design, branding, and offers to try convert more customers, but forget to give proper attention to the checkout.
 This may lead to customer frustration or worse, abandonment of the transaction altogether.

 Causes of checkout abandonment